Numerical Aspects of Large Deviations: Markov Chain Monte Carlo Simulations

 Typically, the number $K$ of states is exponentially large as a function of some parameter, e.g. the number $N$ of particles or generally of degrees of freedom.
 If, for example, each degree $i$ has two states $y_{i}=0,1$ as for the Bernoulli example, we have $K=2^N$.
 This means, performing a full enumeration of Eq.~(\ref{eq:expectation}) is not feasible for even moderate values of $N$.

 Often, the most simple numerical estimation procedure is \emph{uniform sampling}.
 Here one generates a certain number $M$ states $\{\myvec{y}^i\}$ ($i=1,\ldots,M$) randomly, with uniform probability.
 A typical value of $M$ could be, for example, $10^6$.
 For the Bernoulli example, one would obtain the uniform sampling by simply choosing for all entries $y_i=0,1$ with probability 0.5, instead of the actual probabilities $(1-\alpha)$ and $\alpha$, respectively.
 To estimate the average $\langle A \rangle$, one calculates the observable for all sampled states and weights the results with the correct probabilities.
-One has to normalize this average, resulting in
+One has to normalize this weighted average by dividing by the sum of weights.
+This results in

 It can be easily checked that this way of normalizing is correct.
-Say the measurable quantity was boringly constant $A\equiv 1$, then Eq.~(\ref{eq:average_uniform}) would result in $\sum_{\myvec{y}^i} P(\myvec{y}^i)/$ $\sum_{\myvec{y}^i} P(\myvec{y}^i)=1$ which is correct.
+Say the measurable quantity was boringly constant $A\equiv 1$, then Eq.~(\ref{eq:average_uniform}) would result in $\sum_{\myvec{y}^i} P(\myvec{y}^i)/$ $\left(\sum_{\myvec{y}^j} P(\myvec{y}^j)\right)=1$ which is correct.
 Also, if the sample consisted of all $K$ possible states, then the sum $\sum_{\myvec{y}^i} P(\myvec{y}^i)$ in the denominator is one by normalization and Eq.~(\ref{eq:average_uniform}) reduces to the exact expectation value Eq.~(\ref{eq:expectation}).
 Note also that for Eq.~(\ref{eq:average_uniform}) it is sufficient to know the probabilities without normalization, since this cancels from the ratio.

 Unfortunately, the behavior of systems of interest is typically concentrated around some exponentially small fraction of states.
 This means that $P(\myvec{y})$ is significantly large only for this fraction.
 If, as an arbitrary example, the number of relevant states grows exponentially like $2^{N/2}$, but the number of states like $2^{N}$, the fraction of relevant states would decrease as $2^{N/2}/2^{N}=2^{-N/2}$.
 A physical example is an Ising ferromagnet at low temperature.
 Here the number of states is indeed $2^N$ but at low temperatures most states have a finite magnetization, i.e., most spins have the same sign.
 Here the fraction of relevant states is even smaller than $2^{-N/2}$.
 Physically speaking, a uniformly sampled random state would basically never exhibit a significant magnetization.